wung-s/doc.sitespeed.io/documentation/browsers/index.md

 Windows only.
 To get Internet Explorer to work, follow the [instructions](https://code.google.com/p/selenium/wiki/InternetExplorerDriver#Required_Configuration).

 ## Safari
-You need Safari 8 to get timiings from your browser (Mac only).
+You need Safari 8 to get timings from your browser (Mac only).
 To get it to work, you need to install the [SafariDriver extension - SafariDriver.safariextz](http://selenium-release.storage.googleapis.com/index.html?path=2.45/) in your browser.
 With the current version no HAR-file is created.

 # Fetching timings
 You can fetch timings ([Navigation Timing](http://www.w3.org/TR/navigation-timing/) and [User Timings](http://www.w3.org/TR/user-timing/)) using using the **-b** flag.
 We use [Browsertime](https://github.com/tobli/browsertime) to collect the data.